 - (5)(a) Program decisions governed by Federal contracting laws and regulations (appealable under other rules and to other forums, including to the Department's Board of Contract Appeals); - (5)(b) Programs subject to various proceedings provided for in 7 CFR part 1; - (5)(c) The Freedom of Information Act; - (5)(d) Suspension and debarment disputes, including, but not limited to, those falling within the scope of 7 CFR parts 1407 and 3017; - (5)(e) Disputes between reinsured companies and the Federal Crop Insurance Corporation (including adverse decisions made by a AIP); - (5)(f) Personnel, equal employment opportunity, and other similar disputes with any agency or office of the Department which arise out of the employment relationship; - (5)(g) The Federal Tort Claims Act, 28 U.S.C.
-2671 et seg.; - (5)(h) Discrimination complaints prosecutable under the nondiscrimination regulations at 7 CFR parts 15, 15a, 15b, and 15e. - (5)(i) GFP determinations by either the AIP or RMA, or an RMA GFP reconsideration decision made under the Federal Crop Insurance Act, (7 U.S.C.
-1501 et seg.) and 7 C.F.R. part 400, subpart J.
+2671 et seq.; - (5)(h) Discrimination complaints prosecutable under the nondiscrimination regulations at 7 CFR parts 15, 15a, 15b, and 15e. - (5)(i) GFP decisions made by the AIP, GFP determinations made by the RMA RO, or an RMA GFP reconsideration decision made under the Federal Crop Insurance Act (7 U.S.C.
+1501 et seq.) and 7 C.F.R. part 400, subpart J, and the amount of uninsured causes of loss assigned by the AIP for failure to follow a GFP.